KEEP TRACK OF YOUR WATER USE

-A leak detector small triangle that rotates, even when very little water is moving through the meter.
-If the triangle turns when all water is off in the house or at your property, you have a leak that should be investigated further.
+Analog Register: The leak detector is the small triangle or asterisk that rotates even when a small amount of water is moving through the meter.
+If the leak detector turns when all water is off in the house or at your property, that indicates you have a leak and it should be investigated further.
 You may wish to hire a professional to help you find small leaks.

 What is a Billing Unit?

-Water charges are based on increments of 100 cubic feet of water delivered, or what we call a “billing unit”.
+Water charges are based on increments of 100-cubic feet of water delivered, or what we call a “billing unit.”
 One unit equals 748 gallons.
-When the meter reader records the numbers on your meter, he or she disregards the numbers in black, recording only the numbers in white (multiples of 100).
-In the example above, the reading shown on this customer’s water bill would be 368.
+When the meter reader records the numbers on your meter, staff disregards the black-dial numbers, recording only the white-dial numbers (multiples of 100).

 Water Equivalents Table